Events

 Journey to the stars and indulge in an afternoon of refined elegance at our Afternoon Tea at the Cincinnati Observatory.
 Nestled amidst the historic domes and telescopes, you'll experience a truly unique tea party, blending the wonders of the cosmos with the comforting ritual of afternoon tea.
 A presentation on Victorian era tea and dress etiquette at the Cincinnati Observatory in the Victorian age will take you back in time and place you amongst the many distinguished guests that came to visit.

+Our carefully curated menu features a selection of Bonbonerie Tea and Treats.
 Your ticket includes tea, light bites, and a celestial inspired goodie bag to take home.

 Tickets: $60/person